thelounge/thelounge.github.io/_guides/znc.md

 - Run multiple The Lounge versions, sharing the data (for example stable and dev in order to test the next The Lounge PR)

 ## Setting up ZNC
-If you'd like to have the additional benefits ZNC gives you, install ZNC according to the [installation instructions](https://wiki.ZNC.in/Installation) for your system.
+If you still like to have the additional benefits ZNC gives you, install ZNC according to the [installation instructions](https://wiki.ZNC.in/Installation) for your system.
-After that, follow the steps outlined below:

-- Generate an initial configuration via znc --makeconf

-- Configure your IRC client to connect to your ZNC server.

-- [Load modules](https://wiki.ZNC.in/Modules) you'd like to use, for example [webadmin](https://wiki.znc.in/Webadmin) to make the configuration easier

-- In order for The Lounge to properly integrate with The Lounge (and other clients) you probably want either one of the following modules:
+In order for The Lounge to properly integrate with The Lounge (and other clients) you probably want either one of the following modules:

      - [Clientbuffer](https://wiki.znc.in/Clientbuffer): The client buffer module maintains client specific buffers for identified clients.
 Works with any client even when they are not znc aware

      - [Playback](https://wiki.znc.in/Playback): IRC clients may request the module to send a partial buffer playback starting from and ending to a certain point of time.
 Only works with clients that respect the znc specific capability.
 The Lounge supports this functionality out of the box

-- Connect to irc networks like freenode and set options like playback buffer size etc.

 ## Connect to multiple Networks from The Lounge
 For each IRC server connected from ZNC, you will need a separate irc server connection from within The Lounge.